zofe/deficient/README.md

-you need to make a basic file structure, to store configurations, views, language files, and models.
+you can setup a basic file structure, to store configurations, views, language files, and models.
 The suggestd one is:

     /config
         app.php